 One might think the English people in that island across the Atlantic would be the best guide.
 They fancy themselves the final authority on all things related to the English language.
 But they have their own set of yahooisms in pronunciation.
 For example, they pronounce the name of the river Thames that flows through London, the Temms, which bears no relationship to the spelling.
 That is one of their more conspicuous yahooisms in pronunciation.
 Another one that comes to mind is the pronunciation of the word waistcoat as wescot.
 Wes is neither equivalent to waist in spelling nor phonetically correct pronunciation, and neither is cot equivalent to coat.

 And it is the rules of phonetically correctness that are the best guide to ridding oneself of yahooisms in pronunciation.
 The reason is straightforward.
 It provides correspondence between the pronunciation of words and phrases and their spelling, using the sounds of vowels, vowel combinations, and consonants taught in every grammar school.
 As Noah Webster pointed out when compiling the first American dictionary, it is that correspondence that makes it easier to learn the English language and use it more effectively in communication, which after all, is the purpose of language.

 Copyright January 2014 Frank Zahn.
-Published in Meat for Tea: The Valley Review, Volume 8 Issue 1 Chrysanthemum March 2014; The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Smashwords and Kindle Editions) 2017.
+Published in Meat for Tea: The Valley Review, Volume 8 Issue 1 Chrysanthemum March 2014; The Writings of a Curious Mind: A Collection of Essays, Memoirs, and Short Stories, Vancouver Books (Kindle Edition) 2017.